GetResponse Alternatives

 Try MailerLite

 MailerLite is the simplest GetResponse downsize when webinars and conversion funnels are not part of your actual stack.
-Same email plus landing pages plus automation feature set, materially better editor performance, and roughly two thirds the price tier for tier.
-The migration tool imports lists, tags, and basic flows directly.
+Same email plus landing pages plus automation feature set, materially better editor performance.

 Strengths